gentoo-crate-dist/railway/README.md

 # DieBahn

-A GTK4 frontend for the travel information of the german railway ("Reiseauskunft der Deutschen Bahn").
+A GTK4 frontend for the travel information of the german railway ("Reiseauskunft der Deutschen Bahn") and many more.

 ## Screenshots